gerardroche/gerardroche.github.io/_posts/2023-05-05-running-phpunit-tests-within-sublime-text.md

 ## Useful default options

 Running your tests with Code Coverage reporting enabled can be slow which is why I always disable it by default in Sublime Text and use the "no-coverage" toggle command to turn it on when I need it.
-This helps keep my test runs speedy by default.
+This helps keep my test runs speedy.
 Open your Settings and add:

 ```json
     "phpunit.options": {